The Great Concert of Charles Mingus

 The Great Concert of Charles Mingus is a live album by the jazz bassist and composer Charles Mingus, recorded at the Théâtre des Champs-Élysées, Paris, France, on April 19, 1964.
 It was originally released as a triple album in 1971 on the French America label.
 The album was recorded just two days after the live sessions that produced Revenge!, which was also recorded live in Paris.

 Track listing

 All songs written by Charles Mingus, except where noted.
 On the original vinyl release, "So Long Eric (Don’t Stay Over There Too Long)" was credited as "Goodbye Pork Pie Hat", "Parkeriana" was credited as "Parker Iana", "Meditations On Integration" was credited as "Meditation For Integration".
 These three errors have been corrected in subsequent editions on CD.
 On April 18, during the preceding concert at The Salle Wagram, after playing "So Long Eric", Johnny Coles became ill and fainted on stage.
-For this reason, Coles only appears on "So Long Eric."
+For this reason, Coles only appears on the version of "So Long Eric" included on the LP issue, with a restored version without Coles included on the CD reissue.
 Coles can be heard on recordings of other dates during Mingus' concert tour.